sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

     return signals
 ```
 Now, I can run the backtest on different timeframes, tp/sl parameters, indicator values, and datetimes to test for efficacy.

+To add more bars for backtesting, add lag3, lag4, lag5, etc. with the same formatting as cur, lag1, ang lag2 above.

 Align with your strategy idea to hone in on a profitable idea or system 🎯